VelasquezAlejandro044/database-exercises/til.md

 ## 10/09/2021

 Today I lerned that I have an issue.
 My GIT activity tracker is not counting correctly or I am completly wrong.
 It seems that up loads are not working.

+## 10/12/2021

+"Practicing sewing/designing clothes?
+If all you have is expensive cloth, you'll never want to cut and learn to sew.
+No one learns to drive in a Ferrari on a mountain road." - Kathleen Dollard